talavis/talavis/README.md

 My publications are listed at [Google Scholar](https://scholar.google.com/citations?user=nafzIpQAAAAJ).

-Mostly coding in Python 3, but has a tendency towards testing a lot of other languages and frameworks.
+I'm mostly coding in Python 3, but I have a tendency towards testing a lot of other languages and frameworks.